Bird of Prey (TV serial): Filming locations

-Bird of Prey (first season) makes heavy use of outdoor locations around the Docklands and the City of London, while Bird of Prey 2 includes the newly built Blackfriars in London and Silbury Boulevard in Milton Keynes.
+Bird of Prey (first season) makes heavy use of outdoor locations around the derelict Port of London and the City of London, while Bird of Prey 2 includes the newly built Blackfriars in London and Silbury Boulevard in Milton Keynes.
+The outside of Richard Griffith's house, supposedly in Pinner, was filmed in Selly Park, Birmingham.

 DVD release

 Bird of Prey and Bird of Prey 2 were released together on DVD x 2, BBC 2 Entertain, CCTV30316 (Region 2 + 4 colour PAL, UK) in 2006.